Palawan Entry Requirements

 Recommended Vaccinations

-- Typhoid - Recommended especially for travelers visiting smaller towns or rural areas
+- Typhoid ( when visiting smaller cities or rural areas)

 Health Insurance